Updated Nov. 28, 2017

 “Our twin toddlers, Jack and Jill, poured orange juice and spaghetti on their hair, so we are now washing their hair with Johnson & Johnson baby shampoo.”

 Whether you own a small business or a large corporation, don’t use the ampersand willy-nilly.
 Using any symbol any old time you feel like it means your content is not consistent, which diminishes the credibility of your website or blog – and in turn, diminishes the credibility of your business.
-You can still be cute or fancy (or both) in your writing if that fits your business culture, but, as moms of toddlers often say: “Use your words.”
+You can still be cute or fancy (or both) in your writing if that fits your business culture, but, as moms of toddlers often say: it’s better to “use your words.”